sogang-nlp-paper/bosung/2018-04/README.md

 the previous state-of-art model like RNN encoder-decoder which encodes sentence to fixed-length vector.
 Hence, proposed model shows better performance at experiments with long sentences.

+### 2018-04-03
+- Memory Networks

+As a class of learning model, Memory networks reason with inference components combined with a long-term memory component.
+The central idea is to combine the successful learning strategies for inference with a memory component that can be read and written to.
+The model is trained to learn how to operate effectively with the memory component.

+A memory network consists of a memory m (an array of objects indexed by m_i) and four components I, G, O and R

+- I: (input feature map) - converts the input to the feature representation. (e.g. pre-processing)
+- G: (generalization) - updates old memories given the new input. (m_i = G(m_i, I(x), m))
+- O: (output feature map) - produces a new output, given the new input and the current memory state. (o = O(I(x), m))
+- R: (response) - converts the output into the response format desired.